-To ride the crest of the content wave we need the mindset and tools necessary to make the most of the upsurge.
 First, we must be aware of where most content is coming from in the content economy:

 - Social media.
 Start with the most obvious.
 Every company with an online presence — that means basically any company — posts on social media regularly to remain relevant.

 - User reviews.
 The amount of online reviews is growing exponentially.
 Moreover, surveys show that buyers read, on average, 11 user reviews before making a purchasing decision.

 - SaaS platforms.
 There are thousands of software-as-a-service platforms.
 Each of them represents not just a product, but also a tremendous amount of content creation.